 We’re now well on the way to Christmas, and even the most reluctant retailers can no longer hide behind the shop fittings claiming it’s still too early to prepare.
 In fact, we’ve had all year to prepare our retail displays, make sure the clothes rails are fully stocked with winter gear, and maybe stick a Santa hat on a cheap mannequin – but is all this enough?

-In fact, we learned a lot at the end of last year about what consumers expect from retailers, what was delivered in time and what didn’t go so well.
+In fact, we learned a lot at the end of last year about what consumers expect from retailers, what was delivered on time, and what didn’t go so well.
 So, although the chaos is already underway with the full force of the Christmas rush rapidly approaching, here’s what caused the biggest issues last year to help us avoid a similar fate in 2015.

 Growth in non-food sales online was disappointing compared to the previous year in December, which has been widely attributed to Black Friday obliterating many retail displays and online stocks earlier than usual.
 With sales over with by the end of November, many smaller retailers couldn’t afford to restock in time for Christmas, while many consumers had already completed the majority of their shopping.